ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.06.23.md

 * get higher occupancy of the room? have screens added?
 	* may have to wear a mask
 * needs quick resolution
-* have them onsite the first week, but possibly not have them in every day that week?
+* have them on site the first week, but possibly not have them in every day that week?